pinojs/pino/docs/api.md

 If an object is supplied, three options can be specified:
   * `paths` (array): Required.
 An array of paths.
 See [redaction - Path Syntax ⇗](/docs/redaction.md#paths) for specifics.
   * `censor` (String|Function|Undefined): Optional.
 When supplied as a String the `censor` option will overwrite keys which are to be redacted.
-When set to `undefined` the the key will be removed entirely from the object.
+When set to `undefined` the key will be removed entirely from the object.
     The `censor` option may also be a mapping function.
 The (synchronous) mapping function has the signature `(value, path) => redactedValue` and is called with the unredacted `value` and `path` to the key being redacted, as an array.
 For example given a redaction path of `a.b.c` the `path` argument would be `['a', 'b', 'c']`.
 The value returned from the mapping function becomes the applied censor value.
 Default: `'[Redacted]'` value synchronously.
     Default: `'[Redacted]'`